bbchung/clighter/README.md

 ## Intro

-Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment.
+Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment, and it currently provides the following features(for c-family):
-Currently.

-Clighter currently provides the following features(for c-family):

 * Automatically do semantic highlighting
 * Automatically highlight all words that with the same definition